webplatform/docs/concepts/polyfill/index.md

 ---
-title: Polyfills for Replicating Web APIs
+title: 'Polyfills for Replicating Web APIs'
 readiness: 'In Progress'
 summary: 'Polyfills replicate browser-native APIs, so that code dependent on provided endpoints can be run in browsers that don''t have them.'
 tags: